Psychokiller1888/satConnect/README.md

 * Your current settings in toml file will be kept, but commented out configurations will be removed!
 * This is under development
 * A backup of your configurations can be found in backup.txt on both devices
-* This script configures the satelitte to stream everything to the main unit.
+* This script configures the satellite to stream everything to the main unit.
 On request I can make the script evolve, if you want the hotword on the satellites per exemple

 ## Flags
 You can start the scripts with the following flags.
 Exemple: ```sudo python server.py --remove-backup```